The Darking Thrush

 And I was unaware.

 We have previously observed that the great poems identified as belonging to and identified with ‘seasons’ such as New Years or Christmas are memorable because they do much more than celebrate the season.
 Some of them do not even do that.
-They endure because they introduce …..To continue reading, login or subscribe now.
+They endure because they introduce some profound meaning or use the season as an artistic base from which to engage issues of social, political or human importance.